kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 Still the parallel mode ran quicker than the sequential mode.
 Why?
 The long wait for the page loading caused this duration difference.
 In the parallel mode, in the 4 windows of browsers, I could observe that all 4 test scripts were waiting for the pages to finsih loading. **The scripts were waiting parallely.** So, the Test Suite Collection of Parallel mode finished as soon as the slowest member Test Suite finished while the rest had finished beforehand.

-A warning: this examination may give you a wrong impression.
-In the example, the Parallel mode took 127 seconds whereas the Sequential mode took 180 seconds.
-So the parallel mode is faster!
+A warning: this examination may give you a wrong impression: *In the example, the Parallel mode took 127 seconds whereas the Sequential mode took 180 seconds.
+So the parallel mode is faster!*

 I would argue it is not quite right.
 The most important factor that determined the speed in this examination was the nature of each target URLs: how long each Test Case had to wait for the pages to load completely.